timothy-r/Perms/README.md

-API for the permissions store
+Permissions store
 =============================

 [![Build Status](https://travis-ci.org/timothy-r/Perms.png?branch=master)](https://travis-ci.org/timothy-r/Perms)

+A permissions store service which stores permission keys, eg. read, write, admin for subject, object pairs.
+The store allows associating any arbitrary keys with a pair of opaque identifier strings.

+Glossary:
+* Subjects are Users or UserGroups, the identifiers are opaque to the store and need to be unique for all its clients
+* Objects are Issues or Articles, the identifiers are opaque to the store and need to be unique for all its clients
+* Perms are strings, the perm store simply stores these values, the clients give them meaning

+*In the uri examples the id parameters contain type and id information, subject and object are literals.*

 API
-===

-The id parameters contain type and id information, subject and object are literals

-Subjects are Users or UserGroups, the identifiers are opaque to the store and need to be unique for all its clients Objects are Issues or Articles, the identifiers are opaque to the store and need to be unique for all its clients Perms are strings, the perm store simply stores these values, the clients give them meaning
+---

 PUT /subject/{$id}/object/{$id}/{$perm} sets the perm name for this pair GET/HEAD /subject/{$id}/object/{$id}/{$perm} tests if perm name is set for the pair